Indiana Resources Unveils New High-Grade Gold Zone at Minos Prospect

 • Diamond drilling underway to test down-dip extensions

-An image related to INDIANA RESOURCES LIMITED
+An image related to Unknown

 Image source middle. ©